bregman-arie/devops-exercises/README.md

 <details>
 <summary>How to list all the containers on a given host?</summary><br><b>

-`podman container ls` or `docker container ls` (depends on which containers technology you are using)
+In the case of Docker, use: `docker container ls`<br>
+In the case of Podman, it's not very different: `podman container ls`
 </b></details>

 <details>
 <summary>How to run a container?</summary><br><b>

-Depends on which containers technology you are using.

-`docker container run ubuntu` or `podman container run ubuntu` for example.
+Docker: `docker container run ubuntu`<br>
+Podman: `podman container run ubuntu`
 </b></details>

 <details>